freeradical13/freeradical13.github.io/index.md

 Mitochondria and chloroplasts are organelles that generate the majority of usable energy in eukaryotes.
 The [endosymbiotic theory][] (or symbiogenesis) is the idea that prokaryotic cells that resembled mitochondria and chloroplasts [fused][mitochondrial symbiogenesis] with protoeukaryotes to provide energy and received nutrients and protection in return.
 Both mitochondria and chloroplasts have their own DNA plasmid and ribosomes, although most of their proteins are created by the enclosing cell and imported.

-### Electron Transport Chain

-An [Electron Transport Chain][] uses redox reactions to pass electrons through a series of carriers that are progressively more electronegative.
-Carriers include [cytochromes][] which are heme-containing proteins.
-A [heme][] is a coordination complex with an Iron atom.

 ### Chemiosmosis

 [Chemiosmosis][] is the diffusion of ions across a membrane.
 A key example of chemiosmosis is the generation of ATP: